wang301208/autoSuper-Artificial-Intelligence/docs/AutoGPT/strategy_evolution.md

 - `policy.json` – current policy weights for each state and ability
 - `training_log.json` – history of state/action/reward tuples used during training

+## Dataset formats

+Training data can also be loaded from external datasets.
+The `PolicyTrainer` accepts CSV, JSON, or JSONL files where each record defines a state, action, and reward.
+Records may be nested, and a custom `experience_transform` function can be supplied to map arbitrary schemas into the required `(state, action, reward)` tuples.

 ## Configuration

 The agent can be tuned with environment variables: